signalfx/integrations/collectd-signalfx/README.md

 ### DESCRIPTION

-This SignalFx metadata plugin for collectd configures collectd to aggregate metrics and send then to SignalFx.
+This SignalFx plugin for collectd configures collectd to aggregate metrics and send them to SignalFx.
 This plugin also handles the association to a specific SignalFx org to the data that is being sent through the org's API token.

 ### REQUIREMENTS AND DEPENDENCIES